alperenkars/book-shelf-website/README.md

 Users can create personal libraries, list books they’ve read, and follow other users to explore their collections.
 The app allows for a collaborative and interactive reading experience and makes it easy to discover new books and share recommendations.

-Built with a focus on database design and efficient data management, BookHub demonstrates the integration of relational database principles with a user-friendly web interface.
+Built with a focus on database design and efficient data management with SQL, KUtüphane demonstrates the integration of relational database principles with a user-friendly web interface.

 # Project Setup Instructions